adalbertgerald/adalbertgerald.github.io/_pages/about.md

 to teach programming processes (e.g., iterative development) for students with no prior programming experience.

 I deeply care about improving equity, diversity, and inclusion in computing.
-One of my goals is to make computing more accessible to everyone irrespective of their gender, race, culture, disability, etc.
+One of my goals is to make computing more accessible to everyone irrespective of their gender, race, culture, etc.
-I constantly strive towards this goal by making my classroom and research lab as inclusive as possible.
-I believe by focusing on these efforts, one day we could truly make computing accessible for everyone!
+I constantly strive towards making my classroom and research lab more inclusive.
+I believe by focusing on these efforts, one day we could truly make computing inclusive and accessible for everyone!